Applying to a TCAT

 Program Length: 12 months/1296 clock hours

 Thank you for your interest in the Practical Nursing Program at the Tennessee College of Applied Technology-Jacksboro.
 The school currently offers one full-time day PN program, which has a September start date.
 Please read this information guide in its entirety and keep it as a reference tool.
 (Please review all information thoroughly and follow all instructions as they are written.)
-This packet serves to provide potential applicants with baseline knowledge of the Practical Nursing Program and the admissions process.
-Also, please keep the school informed of any address or phone number changes, should the school need to contact you for additional information.
-Applicants are encouraged to apply early for the program and asap for the 2018-2019 FAFSA (financial aid)-which is usually available on-line in January.
+This packet serves to provide potential applicants with baseline knowledge of the Practical Nursing Program and the admission process.
+Please keep the school informed of any address or phone number changes, should the school need to contact you for additional information.
+Applicants are encouraged to apply early for the program and asap for the 2020-2021 FAFSA (financial aid) - which is usually available on-line in October.

-*And, remember, it is the applicant’s responsibility to ensure all required documentation for admission is received by the school prior to the application deadline.*
+* It is the applicant’s responsibility to ensure all required documentation for admission is received by the school prior to the application deadline. *

 Admission to the PN program is competitive.
-Simply passing the Entrance test (currently the Hesi) does not guarantee entry into the program.
+Simply passing the Hesi test does not guarantee entry into the program.
 A point system is used to aid in the selection of applicants for each class.
 A breakdown of this point system is located in this packet.
 Being knowledgeable of the processes and application procedures may enhance your chances of being selected.
-Please pay special attention to the Entrance (HESI) test dates, application deadline dates, and admission requirements.
+Please pay special attention to Hesi test dates, application deadline dates, and admission requirements.